Livonia Marketplace

 Livonia Marketplace is an open-air shopping mall in the Detroit suburb of Livonia, Michigan.
 Opened in 2010, the center is anchored by Kohl's and Walmart.
 It occupies the site of the former Livonia Mall, which was an enclosed mall built in 1964.
-Livonia Mall lost the majority of its tenants in the 2000s, including its previous anchor stores of Crowley's (later Value City), Sears, Mervyns, and Children's Palace.
+Livonia Mall lost the majority of its tenants in the 2000s, including its previous anchor stores of Crowley's (later Value City), Sears, Mervyn's, and Children's Palace.
 The mall was closed in May 2008, with only the Sears remaining from the original property.
 Sears closed in April 2020.